MirzaLeka/JavaScript-Land/Lesson 19/CRUD/findDocuments.md

 { "name" : "Amila", "age" : 28 }
 ```

-$or is MongoDB operator that provides an array of objects, where first object is option one and second is option two.
+$or is MongoDB operator that provides an array of objects, where first object is *option one* and second is *option two*.

 **Greater and Less than**